 "Go on then, I can't say no to your cooking."
 James agreed and Molly flushed.

 "Oh you."
 She waved him off and set a bottle of butterbeer in front of him.

-"KIDS LUNCH," there was a massive amount of thudding that made the whole house shake as all the children in the house ran for the kitchen and James laughed; it was always loud at the burrow.
+There was a massive amount of thudding that made the whole house shake as all the children in the house ran for the kitchen and James laughed; it was always loud at the Burrow.
 Ron and Rose entered first and they were both complaining loudly about the Blacks.

 "They are obviously after your fame."
 Ron agreed seriously and the twins, who had entered behind them, snorted.